chrisisth/PokemonGo-Automate-Flows/Send presents/readme.txt

 press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
 This flow is designed to work with the free version of the Automate app by LlamaLab.
+These are a lot faster than the combined one.